SpookyKipper/ContextualTabGroups/README.md

   - This userChrome.css is not affiliated with this extension, but it does the job!

 ## ❌ Unsupported Browsers
-- Opera One
+- Opera One & Opera GX
   - This is a built-in feature within the browser
   - Extension conflicts with it
-- Opera GX
-  - UI does not support tab groups
 - Vivaldi
-  - Does not support Chrome Tab Groups API
+  - Does not support Tab Groups API
 - Kiwi, Quetta, Orion or any mobile browsers that allows Chrome Extensions
-  - Does not support Desktop Tab Groups API
+  - Does not support Tab Groups API

 ---